avodonosov/hashver-maven-plugin/README.md

 1. Give every module an explicit version using property [artifactId].version, like `<version>${mymodule.version}</version>`.
-Use this property expression everywhere you refer the module version (in dependency specifications for other modules, etc).
+Use this property expression everywhere you refer the module version (as a dependency of other modules, etc).
 1. Create file versions.properties in the root directory of the project, which specifies normal (non hash) values for all the module version properties.